6 Genius Tips for Keeping Ground Coffee Fresh

 Shop Local

 If you want your coffee to stay fresh, you need to make sure you’re buying fresh grounds in the first place.
-Instead of the grocery store—where products can sit on the shelf for months—head to a local coffee roaster.
+Instead of shopping at the grocery store—where products can sit on the shelf for months—head to a local coffee roaster.
 If you ask, most places will even grind the beans for you!